-Lightcast gratefully acknowledges the excellent support of the staff at Santiago Canyon College in making this study possible.
-Special thanks go to Enrique Perez, J.D, Interim President, who approved the study, and to Nga Pham, Executive Director of Research, Planning, & Institutional Effectiveness; and Cristina Gheorghe, Research Coordinator, who collected much of the data and information requested.
+Lightcast gratefully acknowledges the excellent support of the staff at the Rancho Santiago Community College District in making this study possible.
+Special thanks go to Marvin Martinez, Chancellor, who approved the study, and to Nga Pham, Executive Director of Research, Planning, and Institutional Effectiveness; and Cristina Gheorghe, Research Coordinator, who collected much of the data and information requested.
 Any errors in the report are the responsibility of Lightcast and not of any of the above-mentioned individuals.